-Mass Yield Cultivation LLC (hereinafter "MYC LLC") does not currently have any employees.
+Description of Progress or Success: Mass Yield Cultivation LLC (hereinafter "MYC") has recently hired employees as they have undergone their post provisional license inspection.

-MYC LLC's management upon initial request for licensure was 100% white and male.
-Upon this renewal of its Provisional License, MYC LLC is 33% female owned and operated.
+MYC's management, upon initial request for licensure, was 100% white and male.
+Upon this renewal of its Provisional License, MYC is 33% female owned and operated.